Hiya! I’m Cheryl, and I’m so happy you’re here!

 - Email me directly at cheryl@therealfoodgeek.com.

-Thank you for taking the time to read through my story.
-I hope that The Real Food Geek becomes a place for you to find inspiration, and delicious food and connect with others as we take steps together towards better health.
+Thank you for taking the time to read my story.
+I hope that The Real Food Geek becomes a place for you to find inspiration and delicious recipes and a place to connect with others as we take steps together toward better health.